Coronavirus infection despite vaccination? Maybe, but jabs still save lives | DW | 26.03.2021

-Even vaccinated individuals can be infected with the coronavirus but they usually only have mild symptoms as vaccines prevent severe or even life-threatening cases of COVID-19.
+Even vaccinated individuals can be infected with COVID-19.
+But they usually only have mild symptoms, as the vaccines prevent severe or even life-threatening cases of the disease.

-Though you may get COVID-19 even after being vaccinated, your chances of a speedy recovery will be much higher.
+You might still get COVID-19 after being vaccinated, but your chances of a speedy recovery will be much higher

-Again and again, reports of vaccinated people getting COVID-19 appear in the news but that is neither a reason to get angry, nor an argument to reject vaccines.
-Even if someone has mild symptoms after vaccination, or tests positive for the coronavirus, the vaccine remains effective, doing what it is supposed to do: Preventing severe disease progression and death.
+Reports of vaccinated people getting COVID-19 have been appearing in the news over and over in recent weeks, but that's neither a reason to get angry, nor an argument to reject vaccines.
+Even if someone experiences mild symptoms after a vaccination or tests positive for the coronavirus, the vaccine is still effectively doing what it's supposed to do: prevent severe disease progression and death.

-All of the vaccines approved by the health authorities of the EU (EMA) and the US (FDA) have exhibited high efficacy.
+All of the vaccines approved by the health authorities of the European Union (EMA) and the United States (FDA) have shown high efficacy.

-For example, mRNA vaccines from Biontech/Pfizer and Moderna achieve about 95% efficacy, while AstraZeneca's vector vaccine achieves 76%, according to recent data.
-However, this means it is still possible to become infected after vaccination.
+For example, mRNA vaccines from BioNtech-Pfizer and Moderna achieve about 95% efficacy, while AstraZeneca's vector vaccine achieves 76%, according to recent data.
+However, this means that it's still possible to become infected after a vaccination.

-Still, if efficacy is considered according to the severity of the course of the disease, all vaccines perform significantly better.
-In the event of infection, for instance, vaccines usually prevent the type of severe infection that requires people be put on ventilators, or even kills them.
+Still, if efficacy is considered according to the severity of the course of the disease, all vaccines perform significantly better than going without.
+In the event of infection, for instance, vaccines usually prevent the type of severe reaction that requires people to be put on ventilators — or even kills them.

-In Germany, however, there have been some cases in which seniors in nursing homes still had severe COVID-19 courses even after vaccination, and some even died.
+In Germany, however, there have been some cases in which seniors in nursing homes still had severe COVID-19 courses even after vaccination.
+Some even died.

-In this respect, it is safe to say that the BioNTech/Pfizer vaccine offers a fairly high sterilizing immunity against the most common coronavirus variants.
-Though conclusive figures are not yet available for other coronavirus vaccines, efficacy is likely comparable.
+In this respect, it's safe to say the BioNTech-Pfizer vaccine offers a fairly high sterilizing immunity against the most common coronavirus variants.
+Though conclusive figures are not yet available for other vaccines, efficacy is likely comparable.

-Nevertheless, only when there is clear evidence that vaccinated individuals cannot infect others, or when a sufficiently high "herd immunity" has been achieved, can authorities exempt vaccinated people from obligations such as wearing masks, or consider easing social distancing rules.
+Nevertheless, only when there is clear evidence that vaccinated individuals cannot infect others, or when a sufficiently high "herd immunity" has been reached, can authorities exempt vaccinated people from obligations such as wearing face masks or observing physical distancing rules.

 Still, though we have not yet reached that point, all of the vaccines currently available have been shown to provide functional immunity, i.e., prevent or reduce the risk of severe symptoms.
-And even in rare cases of disease occurring, vaccines significantly shorten the course of illness.
+And even in rare cases of disease occurring, vaccines have significantly shortened the course of illness.

 So far, there is no clear answer to this question for any of the vaccines.
 Before vaccines are approved, researchers must determine how safe they are.
-And in Phase III vaccine development experts focus on functional efficacy.
+And in phase III of vaccine development, experts focus on functional efficacy.

 Each vaccine responds differently to viral mutations.
 At the moment, vaccine developers are concerned about the P.1 variant found in Brazil.
 This mutant variation has infected numerous people even though they had already been previously infected or vaccinated.
 The South African variant B.1.351 can also infect people who have been vaccinated, as medical experts were able to prove with the AstraZeneca vaccine.